 All things considered, you’ll struggle to find a better value in a heart rate monitor than the Wahoo Fitness Tickr X.

 MyZone has been in the chest strap heart rate monitoring game for a while now, mainly dealing with gyms and health clubs.
-The company’s latest device, the MZ3, aims to add a level of competition to regular heart rate training.
+The novelty of the company’s MZ3 is that it adds a level of competition to regular heart rate training.

 As the name suggests, everyone has different fitness zones that change over time.
 The MZ3 identifies, rewards and adapts those zones and displays that information in five tiles based on the intensity.
 It then uses a points based system to turn fitness into a fun exciting game.
 The company claims that its chest straps deliver readings with 99.4% EKG accuracy.